Awesome gifts for runners

 But the Moov Now is the first that I actually want to keep on my wrist - for a couple of reasons.
 Firstly, it has a six month battery life, so no need to charge.
 Secondly, while it does track steps and sleep you can 'activate' it to help you run faster, get fitter, do HIIT workouts and even monitor swimming through a clever app.

-That means updates from your phone when you're running so you don't need to dig it out, and it even keeps your step count and sleep quality monitored too.
+The tracking is accurate.
+You can get updates from your phone when you're running so you don't need to dig it out, and it even keeps your steps counted and sleep quality monitored too.

-You'll need to shell out for the extra heart rate monitor to get the most use, but that's totally worth it too.
+You'll need to shell out for the extra heart rate monitor to get the most use (as there's no optical heart rate monitor underneath, but that's totally worth it too as it can monitor things like ground contact time and which foot is more dominant when you're running.

-If you don't want to spend the large amount of the Garmin range, TomTom's new challenger is a little darling to check out.
-It's not as fully featured, but can track cycling and swimming on top of running.
+If you don't want to spend the large amount of the Garmin range, TomTom's new challenger - the TomTom Spark 3 - is a little darling to check out.
+It's not as fully-featured, but can track cycling and swimming on top of running.

 It's got an integrated heart rate monitor, a clever feature where you can race previous efforts of your own or simply a pre-defined pace - but the main win is the music player it packs, where you can fill it with your own tunes and listen to them over Bluetooth headphones.